-A Full Service Lease is typically defined as a lease that has one, all-inclusive rental rate that includes both the base lease rate and the operating expenses (property taxes, insurance and common area maintenance) combined into one number for the first year’s lease rate.
+A full-service lease is typically defined as a lease that has one, all-inclusive rental rate which includes both the base lease rate and the operating expenses (property taxes, insurance and common area maintenance) combined into one figure.

 Included in the $7,500 per month amount is both the base lease rate and the operating expenses.

-With a Full-Service Lease, the Tenant is generally still responsible for any increase in the operating expenses in year 2 of the lease and beyond.
+With a full-service lease, the tenant is generally still responsible for any increase in the operating expenses in year two of the lease and beyond.
 The increases are typically determined by whether the lease contains a “Base Year” or “Expense Stop”.
-An important aspect of a Full Service lease is to understand if the utilities and janitorial are included in the lease rate or if they are billed separately to the tenant, and how any increases in operating expenses will be “passed through” to the tenant.
+An important aspect of a full-service lease is to understand if the utilities and janitorial are included in the lease rate or if they are billed separately to the tenant, and how any increases in operating expenses will be “passed through” to the tenant.

 When you’re considering what type of lease you will receive at each property you are considering, the most important consideration is to take a “full examination of what the lease includes.
 In general, the more risk or expenses you are expected to cover as the tenant, typically, the lower base rent you will have to pay.
 So, you are rewarded monetarily for taking on more risk.
 The right amount of risk to take on depends on you, your practice, your current situation, and your general risk appetite and ability to deal with unforeseen circumstances.

 Trying to decide among different types of commercial leases?
 Ultimately, each property owner will determine the lease structure they choose for their property, but you as the tenant have the ability to choose which owner you lease from.
 Let’s compare and contrast a few of the most common types of leases, so you feel more informed to make a decision about what type of commercial real estate lease is right for your practice.